September 8th, 2023

 The reality is that sometimes, workouts can become stale.
-But thankfully, introducing a simple and inexpensive piece of equipment – like a Swiss Ball – can open up a ton of new possibilities and/or make our workout more challenging.
+But thankfully, introducing a simple and inexpensive piece of equipment – like a Swiss Ball – also know as a fit ball, can open up a ton of new possibilities and/or make our workout more challenging.

 1. Push Ups With Feet on Swiss Ball

 A Swiss Ball adds to the challenge of a push up by elevating your feet and incorporating balance work.

 How to do it: Lie face down on the ball with your hands and feet touching the ground and your stomach on top of the ball.
 Walk your hands out until your shins are resting on the ball and your torso is in a flat push-up position.
 Proceed with your push ups.

 This exercise, which involves supporting yourself on all fours on the ball, is one of our favourite core strength exercises.

 How to do it: Begin by placing your hands on the ball shoulder width apart.
 Lean your knees onto the ball.
 Using your core muscles, roll the ball forward until your feet come off the floor and you are balancing on your hands and knees on the ball.
 The exercise can be made more difficult by progressing to the two-point balance on your knees only.

 This is a great way to engage your core and lower body.